jamf/Setup-Manager/Docs/LaunchTracking.md

 We use this data to determine the usage of Setup Manager and where to focus future development, so we appreciate when you let us gather this data.

-You can suppress the tracking signal by setting the `PLEASE_DO_NOT_TRACK' boolean key to `true` in the configuration profile.
+You can suppress the tracking signal by setting the `PLEASE_DO_NOT_TRACK` boolean key to `true` in the configuration profile.